This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

 - Antiepileptic medicine will be given to control your child's seizures.
-He may need medicine daily to prevent seizures or during a seizure to stop it.
-Do not stop giving your child this medicine.
+He or she may need medicine daily to prevent seizures or during a seizure to stop it.
+Do not stop giving your child this medicine unless directed by a healthcare provider.

 Follow up with your child's neurologist as directed:

-Your child may need tests to check the level of antiseizure medicine in his blood.
-Your child's neurologist may need to change or adjust his medicine.
+Your child may need tests to check the level of antiseizure medicine in his or her blood.
+Your child's neurologist may need to change or adjust his or her medicine.
 Write down your questions so you remember to ask them during visits.

 - Do not panic.